alifradi/Data-Engineering-track-with-Zachary/README.md

 Your work demonstrates a high level of proficiency and adherence to the assignment requirements.
 Keep up the good work!
 If you have any questions or need further clarification, feel free to reach out.

-Best regards.

 ## 4-apache-flink-training

 ** This feedback is auto-generated from an LLM **

-Thank you for your submission of the Tech Creator sessionization project.
-Here’s my detailed review:

 ### 1. Flink Job Review: